Northeast Airlines Yellowbirds

 Photo: Rob Rindt, Miami 1969 (Possibly the best NEA 727 shot ever)

 Miami International.
-Photo and flight info Nadine Eichinger – Northeast Flight 22 pushes back, destined for New York JFK in 1966.
+Credit Nadine Eichinger – Northeast Flight 22 pushes back for New York JFK in 1966.

-The Yellowbird livery was introduced in 1966 as the fleet continued to adopt jets.
-Northeast operated Boeing 727’s and Douglas DC-9s where jets made sense, and turboprop FH-227’s between small New England cities and Boston and New York LaGuardia Airport.
+The Yellowbird livery was introduced in 1966 in a major rebranding.
+Northeast operated Boeing 727s and Douglas DC-9s where jets made sense, and turboprop FH-227’s between small New England cities and Boston and New York LaGuardia Airport.
 Northeast was the first airline to operate the Boeing 727-200.

 The Northeast Airlines ramp at Boston Logan in the late 1960s.
 Photo: Gary Schenauer

 I took the 2 photos below at Miami Airport.
-My Dad had training there and brought me along with him.
+My Dad had simulator training there and brought me along.
+(In the hangar was parked an air force U-2 spy plane.)

-In addition to these aircraft types, the yellowbird livery was also used on Northeastʼs Convair 880s and its single CV-990, airplanes that were leased from TWA and American.
-The 880s were used on the Florida routes from 1962 through 1968 and the 990 in 1967 and 1968.
+In addition to these aircraft types, the yellowbird livery was also used on Northeastʼs leased Convair 880s, and single CV-990.
+These were used on the Florida routes from 1962 through 1968 and the CV-990 in 1967 and 1968.
 They were replaced by 727s and DC-9s.

 Northeast CV-990 at Boston courtesy Gary Schenauer